Marco Innocenti

 PhD in Philosophy and Human Sciences

-His thesis is financed through an industrial PhD scheme involving the ANRT (‘Association Nationale de la Recherche et de la Technologie’) and the Franco-Norwegian biotech company Beefutures, which is developing new solutions for beekeeping.
+His thesis is financed through an industrial PhD scheme involving the ANRT (‘Association Nationale de la Recherche et de la Technologie’) and the Franco-Norwegian start-up Beefutures, which is developing AI-powered solutions for biomonitoring through beehives.